home-assistant/home-assistant.io/source/_integrations/netgear.markdown

 ### Signal strength

-Displays the wifi signal strength of the device
+Displays the wifi signal strength of the device.

 ### Link rate